What to expect from your home inspection.

 What happens when the inspection is complete?

-When your inspector has completed the examination of your home he will immediately go over the summary of his findings with you.
+When your inspector has completed the examination of your home he will immediately go over the summary of the findings with you.
 You will receive a full colour digital copy of the inspection report which describes and outlines the details from the inspection in full.
 It is advised that you read the entire contents of your report and not just the summary page.
-When you have questions, it is important that you speak with your inspector to clarify any details of the report prior to closing.
+When you have questions, it is important that you speak with our staff to clarify any details of the report prior to closing.

 Your TICAD Residential Inspection Report will describe the home's major systems, their crucial components, and operability.
-Defects will be adequately described, and the report will include recommendations.
+Defects will be adequately described, and the report will include recommendations, and directions if necessary.
 Your report will also disclaim portions of the home not inspected, if any.